ianpatrickbuss/pitchingfork/README.md

 - This will show the results from the quizz w/ a tally &amp; percentage breakdown of both the base range questions and sub range (bonus) if attempted.
 - Each incorrect answer will allow the user to hear the sound again.

+### Change Log

+- 11/9/2020: Reimplemented Tailwind build process in rollup, Added a Radar chart from [chart.js](https://www.chartjs.org/) to Scorecard.
+Refactored the libraries slightly.
+Added github icon to bottom of Quiz.
+Added a mockdata library.
+Restructured components into related directories.
+- 11/7/2020: Released Working Draft: Simple Quiz no fancy buttons or whatnot.